NetApp/Verda/Post-restore-scale/README.md

     1. Hook filter:
         1. `Container name`: `alpine-astra-hook`
 1. Verify the `alpine:latest` container is matched.
+2. Take a snapshot and/or backup of your application.
 1. Perform a clone or restore operation.